 Los Angeles Artist Census addresses the lack of knowledge of the life of working artists in Los Angeles.
 This research project involves collecting basic financial data on LA-based artists to gain a better understanding of need versus resources-available to artists in the city.

 Modeled after the US Census Bureau’s American Community Survey, which collects data on people in the US to determine how federal and state funds are distributed each year, the LA Artist Census will provide much needed statistical information on the quality of life of artists living in Los Angeles.
-The data will include information like total debt, debt from student loans, monthly income and expenses, and employment status.
+The data will include information like total debt, debt from student loans, monthly income and expenses, housing, and employment information.